-Join Richard Harrington for an in-depth discussion in this video Browsing with the sidebar, part of Up and Running with FotoMagico.
+Join Richard Harrington for an in-depth discussion in this video Browsing with the sidebar, part of Learning FotoMagico.

 - Remember, your slideshow is a container that holds multiple items.
 Those items are generally referred to as slides and each slide can hold one or more media files.
 Let me show you how to access your media.
 First up, make sure you're seeing the sidebar on the right hand side.
 If you're not, you could choose to view that and pressing "cmd + 1," or choosing "View, Images" will take you to the Images tab.
 This allows you to see the different items so, for example, if you've got Lightroom or Photos installed, you can access those libraries.